- Rank: Seaman 1st Class

 Royal Elwell, his cousin Weldon Harvey Milligan, and their friend Robert Chilton Hudnall all died on the U.S.S.
 Arizona.

-Mr. Hudnall, born March 31, 1920, enlisted first.
-He joined the Marines in July 1940, soon after his high school graduation.
-Bobby was the son of Ben and Lizzie Hudnall.
+Mr. Hudnall, born March 31, 1920, at Pittsburg, enlisted first, on July 3, 1940, in the Marines.
+That was soon after his high school graduation.
+Bobby was the son of Ben and Elizabeth Dudley Hudnall.
 His father was a farmer and nurseryman.
 His mother died of pneumonia when he was 12.

 Mr. Milligan, born Jan.
-6, 1919, joined the Navy in October 1940.
-By then, he, too, was a high school graduate and listed his occupation as a farmer.
-His father, James “Harve”, was a farmer and his mother, Ida, a homemaker.
-A newspaper obituary described their son as a “bright, promising young man, popular with everyone.”
+6, 1919, at Gilmer, Texas, joined the Navy on Oct.
+4, 1940.
+In his application to the Navy he said he’d completed 11th grade at Pittsburg High and was a laborer for a furniture manufacturer.
+His father, James H., was a farmer and his mother, Ida Daves, a homemaker.
+A newspaper obituary described Mr. Milligan as a “bright, promising young man, popular with everyone.”

-Mr. Elwell, born May 21, 1920, was the son of Oscar and Annie Elwell.
-His father owned a hardware store in Pittsburg and his mother was a homemaker.
-In the census in the spring of 1940, Royal Elwell was listed as a high school graduate working as a clerk at a drugstore.
-He joined the Navy in November 1940.
+Mr. Elwell, born May 21, 1920, at Bettie, Texas, enlisted on Nov.
+2, 1940.
+He was the son of Oscar W. and Annie Elwell.
+His father owned a hardware store in the northeast Texas town and his mother was a homemaker.
+On his Navy application he said he’d completed 11th grade in 1939.

-When they were killed on the Arizona, Mr. Hudnall was a private first class.
-Both Mr. Milligan and Mr. Elwell were seamen first class.
-Mr. Elwell’s body was one of the few recovered from the ship’s crew and is buried at the National Memorial Cemetery of the Pacific at the Punchbowl in Honolulu.
+When they were killed on the Arizona, Mr. Hudnall was a private 1st class.
+Both Mr. Milligan and Mr. Elwell were seamen 1st class.
+Mr. Elwell’s body was one of the few recovered from the ship’s crew and is buried at the National Memorial Cemetery of the Pacific in Honolulu.

 For the Elwell family the bad news would be compounded barely half a year later.